OPM/ResInsight-UserDocumentation/content/3d-main-window/Faults.md

 ### Fault Color
 Each named Fault is given a color on import.
 This color can be controlled by selecting the fault and edit its  **Fault color** in the **Property Editor.**

-### Separate Fault Result
+### Fault Result
 The default result mapping used on faults are to use the same as specified in **Cell Result**.
-If a different result mapping is wanted, enable the checkbox at **Separate Fault Result** and select the result from the result selection dialog in the **Property Editor**.
+If a different result mapping is wanted, enable the checkbox at **Fault Result** and select the result from the result selection dialog in the **Property Editor**.
 A second legend for the fault result is then added to the view.

 Please note that the groups [Fault Face Visibility]({{< relref "#fault-face-visibility" >}}) and [NNC Visibility]({{< relref "#nnc-visibility" >}}) are available below result selection.